 Are you crazy like us and daring to take your baby (or babies, in our case) camping this summer?

 If so, we should have a conversation about the essentials for camping with a baby.
-Camping with a baby for the first time is so different from camping as a couple.
+Camping with a baby for the first time is so different than camping as a couple.

 Though it was far from our first time camping it WAS our first time camping with a baby (or two), thus making it feel like our first time camping all over again!